Tejas-3105/Birthday-Book-Manager/README.md

 # Birthday-Book-Manager-Updated
 The Birthday Book Manager is a command-line program designed to assist users in managing birthday information efficiently.
 It offers various commands for adding, listing, deleting, sorting, searching, saving, and loading birthday entries.
+It has been put together with robust error handling to properly manage unexpected inputs or errors, providing clear and informative error messages to users.

 For instance:
 Adding an entry displays a confirmation message.